top of page

 Focus:

-• basic outlining and note taking
+• outlining & note taking

 • story writing